m-ades/hurley-logic/README.md

 ## License

 This project uses code from LogicPenguin, which is licensed under GNU GPL v3.
-This project is also licensed under GNU GPL v3.